Internal Audit Charter

 Recommendations on standards of control applicable to a specific activity may be included in the written report of opinions and audit issues that are given to operating management for review and implementation.

-Internal Audit will conduct its responsibilities in accordance with University policies and procedures and the Standards for the Professional Practice for Internal Auditing issued by The Institute of Internal Auditors.
+Internal Audit will conduct its responsibilities in accordance with the International Standards for the Professional Practice of Internal Auditing issued by The Institute of Internal Auditors and University policies and procedures.

-The responsibilities of internal auditing encompasses the following:
+The responsibilities of internal auditing encompass the following:

 - Review the adequacy and effectiveness of internal control systems, both manual and electronic.